Microsoft/azure-docs.pt-pt/articles/api-management/api-management-advanced-policies.md

 ## <a name="retry"></a><a name="Retry"></a>Retry

-A `retry` política executa as suas políticas infantis uma `condition` vez `false` e, `count` em seguida, retenta a sua execução até que o novo try se torne ou o novo try seja esgotado.
+A `retry` política executa as suas políticas infantis uma vez e, em seguida, retrifica a sua execução até que a repetição se torne ou `condition` `false` redaça. `count`

 ### <a name="policy-statement"></a>Declaração política